ChinmaySKulkarni/Naive-Bayes-and-AdaBoost/README.md

 # Naive-Bayes-and-AdaBoost
-Implementation of Nai\"ve Bayes with and without AdaBoost.
+Implementation of Naive Bayes with and without AdaBoost.
 Done in Python.